Cretezy/Swap/README.md

 Swap is an area on a hard drive that has been designated as a place where the operating system can temporarily store data that it can no longer hold in RAM.

+Disclamer: This script may work with other distros, but has not been tested.
+Please open a pull request if you got it to run or have changes to make it run on other distros.

 Usage
 -----